 We are delighted to present our Care Show webinars, delivering FREE online education and support to the care community!

-This session with leading UK key opinion leaders will discuss issues of diabetes care in the care home setting and the impact that educating staff can have upon standards of care for people living with diabetes through a comprehensive training programme.
+In this session the UK's key opinion leaders will discuss issues of diabetes care in the care home setting and what impact educating staff through a comprehensive training program can have upon standards of care for people living with diabetes.

 - Dr David Strain: Clinical Senior Lecturer, Diabetes and Vascular Research Centre